tweag/funflow/funflow-examples/makefile-tool/README.md

 out for:

  * use of `Arrows` as related syntax, closely tied with the `Flow` type
+ * use of each of the three "smart constructors" for building a `Flow`
  * recursive calls to the target building function: larger flows may be built up recursively
  * "joining" a collection of "atomic" flows into a single flow that accepts a collection and outputs a collection (`flowJoin`)
- * use of each of the three "smart constructors" for building a `Flow`
+ * single execution of the "joined" flow (in particular, a single pull of the relevant Docker image)